AddressFinder/addressfinder-woocommerce/readme.txt

 No setup fee, lock-in contracts or credit card is required.

-We have a variety of plan sizes to suit any retailer - from the 300 lookups per month Trial Plan to larger paid plans with additional lookups and features.
+We have a variety of plan sizes to suit any retailer.
+Trial the service for free then upgrade to a paid plan for ongoing access to the service and additional features.

 With Agile and Business plans, you can tailor the features your organisation needs - take advantage of bulk verification, direct API usage, and upgraded support.